DevABM/python-for-devops/Day-13/README.md

 5. **Supported Languages**: Lambda supports multiple programming languages like Node.js, Python, Java, Go, and more.
 You can choose the language you are comfortable with or that best fits your application's needs.

-## Real-World Use Cases

-Now, let's explore some real-world use cases to better understand how AWS Lambda can be applied:

-1. **Automated Image Processing**: Imagine you have a photo-sharing app, and users upload images every day.
-You can use Lambda to automatically resize or compress these images as soon as they are uploaded to S3.

-2. **Chatbots and Virtual Assistants**: Build interactive chatbots or voice-controlled virtual assistants using Lambda.
-These assistants can perform tasks like answering questions, fetching data, or even controlling smart home devices.

-3. **Scheduled Data Backups**: Use Lambda to create scheduled tasks for backing up data from one storage location to another, ensuring data resilience and disaster recovery.

-4. **Real-Time Analytics**: Lambda can process streaming data from IoT devices, social media, or other sources, allowing you to perform real-time analytics and gain insights instantly.

-5. **API Backends**: Develop scalable API backends for web and mobile applications using Lambda.
-It automatically handles the incoming API requests and executes the corresponding functions.